 Timely and Urgent

 A dramatic, empowering California story with national and planetary implications.
+(Watch the Trailer)

 In early August, 2018 a brave whistleblower revealed serious problems with Southern California Edison’s (SCE) radioactive waste handling at San Onofre’s high level waste dump by the sea.
 A near miss 18 ft. drop of a 54 ton container of intensely irradiated fuel onto cement below could have caused a major radioactive disaster between San Diego and Los Angeles.
 In early December, 2018, the Nuclear Regulatory Commission (NRC) released a surprisingly frank report after investigating, listing even more dangerous SCE failures with its equipment that could also cause fatal radioactive releases.